 Following the distribution, there will be an overlap between certain key directors and officers of the Company and of FTAI subsidiaries.
 Mr. Nicholson will serve as both the chief executive officer of the Company and as a director of FTAI.
 As a result, following the distribution, not all of our executive officers will be devoting their full time and attention to the Company's affairs.
-In addition, immediately following the distribution, Mr. Adams will be the chairman of the board of directors of both the Company and FTAI, and will continue to serve as the Chief Executive Officer of FTAI.
+In addition, immediately following the distribution, Ms. Hannaway and Mr. Robinson will be directors of both the Company and FTAI, and Mr. Adams will be the chairman of the board of directors of both the Company and FTAI, and will continue to serve as the Chief Executive Officer of FTAI.
 Shared directors and officers may have actual or apparent conflicts of interest with respect to matters involving or affecting each company.
 For example, there will be the potential for a conflict of interest when we on the one hand, and FTAI and its respective subsidiaries and successors on the other hand, are party to commercial transactions concerning the same or adjacent investments.
 In addition, after the distribution, certain of our directors and officers will continue to own shares and/or options or other equity awards of FTAI.
 These ownership interests could create actual, apparent or potential conflicts of interest when these individuals are faced with decisions that could have different implications for our company and FTAI.
 See "Certain Relationships and Related Party Transactions-Our Manager and Management Agreement" for a discussion of certain procedures we will institute to help ameliorate such potential conflicts that may arise.

-We expect to incur indebtedness in connection with the separation from FTAI, and the degree to which we will be leveraged could cause a material adverse effect on our business, financial condition, results of operations and cash flows.
+We are incurring indebtedness in the form of the Notes in connection with the separation from FTAI, and the degree to which we will be leveraged could cause a material adverse effect on our business, financial condition, results of operations and cash flows.

-In connection with the spin-off, FTAI Infrastructure will enter into the New Financing, the terms of which are subject to change and will be finalized prior to the closing of the spin-off.
+In connection with the spin-off, we are issuing the Notes.
 We have historically relied in part upon FTAI to provide credit support or fund our working capital requirements and other cash requirements.
 After the separation and distribution, we will not be able to rely on the earnings, assets or cash flow of FTAI, and FTAI will not provide credit support or funds to finance our working capital or other cash requirements.
 As a result, after the separation and distribution, we will be responsible for servicing our own debt and obtaining and maintaining sufficient working capital and other funds to satisfy our cash requirements.
 After the spin-off, our access to and cost of debt financing will be different from the historical access to and cost of debt financing under FTAI.
-Differences in access to and cost of debt financings, as well as the amount of indebtedness, types of financing structures and debt markets that may be available to us.
-Our ability to make payments on and to refinance our indebtedness, including the New Financing, as well as any future debt that we may incur, will depend on our ability to generate cash in the future from operations, financings and/or asset sales.
+Differences in access to and cost of debt financing may result in differences in the interest rates charged to us on financings, as well as the amount of indebtedness, types of financing structures and debt markets that may be available to us.
+Our ability to make payments on and to refinance our indebtedness, including the Notes, as well as any future debt that we may incur, will depend on our ability to generate cash in the future from operations, financings and/or asset sales.
 Our ability to generate cash is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.